-Bathurst Correctional Complex is a medium/minimum institution for males and is situated 210km west of Sydney.
-The Complex serves as a reception prison for western NSW.
+Bathurst Correctional Centre is a medium/minimum institution for males and is situated 210km west of Sydney.
+The Centre serves as a reception prison for western NSW.
 A minimum-security cellblock, known as X Wing, is located outside the walls of the main part of the gaol.

 Cnr Browning Street and Brookmoore Avenue

 PO Box 166

 Phone: (02) 6338 3282